 TIM TALKS TRAVEL

 As much as I enjoy exploring new places, but my fondest memories from travel always comes down to the people I meet along the way.
-I love travel because it keeps my mind open to new ways of thinking, and at the same time it reminds me what is great about where I come from.
+Travel keeps my mind open to new ways of thinking, and reminds me about what is great about where I come from.

 - Making an earth sandwich by travelling as far away as possible from my home in Auckland by driving to the exact GPS coordinates of the antipode (the opposite point on earth), and having a friend place a slice of bread on the ground at the same time as I did.
 The location turned out to be a driveway close to Ronda, a city halfway between Seville and Málaga in Spain.